ropensci-archive/Rclean/cran-comments.md

 Also, fixed examples so that arguments which previously referred to x (i.e. not a character) now refer to "x".

-Added grant funding acknowledgment to DESCRPTION along with URL and BugFix references.
+Added grant funding acknowledgment to Description along with URL and BugReports.